 At long last—the world’s first “graphic novel” for oldsters!
 [Yet dystopian enough for hipsters.]

 The world of end-of-life is not for the faint of heart, delicate of constitution, or weak of stomach.
-Eugene L. Conrotto copes with the absurdities—and indignities—of life in a convalescent home by recording only slightly exaggerated announcements, signs, and items for an imaginary resident newsletter.
+Eugene L. Conrotto copes with the absurdities—and indignities—of life in a convalescent home by recording only slightly exaggerated events, house rules, and characters.

 The Memoirs of Caesar Honore

 August 1849.
 A young Bostonian’s fate is sealed less than two hours after he lands in San Francisco.
 Judge Hyrum Milton has a “curious enterprise” for the newly-minted parolee: disassemble the beautiful red-and-yellow-lacquered made-in-China Vista Del Mar bawdy house in Monterey (where the California Constitutional Convention is taking place) and reassemble it as the Vista Del Monte in the vortex of the California Gold Rush, Sonoran Camp.

 Miwok Means People

 Miwok Means People, out of print since the 1970s, is back—in both paperback and eBook form.

 Imagine you live in a self-contained village where your parents and their parents and all your forebears from the beginning of time have lived.
 Imagine that within a day’s walking distance from your village are the villages of other People.